Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 - Use the loan for any purpose

-- All credit ratings welcome to apply
+- All credit types are considered and welcome

 You may also be able to get a closed-loop store credit card from your favorite retailer.
 Most stores offer their own credit card, and they usually offer two options — one that operates on the Visa, Mastercard, or Amex payment network and can be used everywhere, and another that can only be used at that store.
 The option that can only be used at the store is generally reserved for applicants with bad credit.

-While a store card won’t help you pay for things outside of the store, it will help you build credit because the account will appear on your credit report.
+While a store card won’t help you pay for things outside the store, it will help you build credit because the account will appear on your credit report.

 What Are Instant Approval Credit Cards?